Trakkr Docs

 Is this safe?
 Is it cloaking?

-No, and no. Cloaking is showing search engines content that differs from what humans see, in order to manipulate rankings.
-AI Pages does two things differently: it never modifies what search engines see (Googlebot, Bingbot, and other SEO crawlers always get your original site), and the content it serves to AI crawlers isn't different information, it's the same information in a more legible format.
-The closest real-world analogy is providing a print stylesheet or a mobile-optimized version of a page.
-Same facts, different audience.
+No. Cloaking, as Google defines it, is showing search engines content that differs from what humans see, with the intent of manipulating rankings.
+AI Pages doesn't do either thing.
+Googlebot, Bingbot, and every other SEO crawler always receive your original site, untouched.
+The version served to AI crawlers isn't different information either, it's the same information in a more machine-legible format.
+The closest real-world analogy is a print stylesheet or AMP version of a page: same facts, different rendering for a different audience.